ArazAbishov/abishov.github.io/_posts/2017-11-05-cutting-boilerplate.markdown

 date: 2017-11-05 16:00:00 +0000
 ---

-If you had experience of writing UI tests for android, you probably heard of tools like Spoon or Composer.
+If you have experience writing UI tests for android, you probably heard of tools like Spoon or Composer.
 Along with orchestration of test execution, they provide APIs for capturing screenshots which later are placed into generated HTML report.
 All of these is great, but there are certain associated shortcomings:
  - Screenshot capturing logic clutters tests
  - Hard to replace one library by another